 - Be authentic.
 If you tend to be quiet and shy, a burst of false enthusiasm will not go well.
 Consider instead to increase your volume slightly and make eye contact.
 Students can detect when you are overacting or creating a façade.
 This decreases trust.

 - Sequence your class.
-Like any good book or movie, your class period needs a beginning, middle, and an end.
+Like any good book or movie, your class period needs a beginning, a middle, and an end.
 You may consider the Teach, Test, Progress model.
 First, present some information.
 Then test to see if the students understand (usually through an activity).
-If they pass the test, they progress the lesson with more material.
+If they pass the test, then progress the lesson with more material.

 - Align your words and actions.
-You erode a students’ trust in teachers when you say you will do something and proceed to do something different.
+You erode a student's trust in teachers when you say you will do something and proceed to do something different.
 If you declare learning as collaborative, be prepared to let the students take the lead.

 - Admit when you don't know.
 Students appreciate when teachers acknowledge they don’t have all the answers.
 If you don’t know something, tell the students you will find out and get back to them.
 Always be sure to keep your word and follow through.

 - Be relatable.
-Reveal your enthusiasms, passions, and concerns outside of your teaching role.
+Reveal your enthusiasms, passions and concerns outside of your teaching role.
 When you reveal something about yourself, it helps the students to connect with you.

 - Show that you take students seriously.
-Listen carefully for any concerns, anxieties, or problems voiced by students.
+Listen carefully for any concerns, anxieties or problems voiced by students.
 Give students time to express their thoughts.
 Be ready to explain clearly and frequently why you wish students to do the things you are asking.
 Tell the student if you need time to think about their suggestion, and promise to respond at the next class.

 - Over-inform your students.
 The more students know about how they're doing in class and what’s coming up, the more comfortable and confident they’ll feel about the class.
 Make sure students are getting timely updates on their grades and know which objectives or assignments are contributing to the grade they have in the class.
 Over-communicate upcoming dates for big tests, deadlines or review opportunities so they don't ever feel caught off-guard.